silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 - Two WSTK boards: 4264C board
 - IDE: Simplicity Studio V5
 - SDK Version: SDK V4.0.2
-- Import the attached project file(.sls file) to Simplicity Studio V5, compiling and flashing to device.
+- Import the attached project file(.sls file) to Simplicity Studio V5, compiling and flashing to device
 - Open series console, issuing the `rftest help` command to get all RF test related command description.
-All the commands are compatible with RAILtest.
+All the commands are compatible with RAILtest

 ### RF test command